Fundamental Landau Levels in a Strongly Coupled Plasma: Magnetic branes and their ten dimensional uplift

 \section{Magnetic branes and their ten dimensional uplift}

-The five dimensional metric of the background constructed in \cite{DHoker:2009mmn} to subject the dual strongly coupled plasma to a constant magnetic field $F_{FT}=b\,dx\wedge dy$ can be conveniently cast in the form
+The five dimensional metric of the background constructed in \cite{DHoker:2009mmn} to subject the dual strongly coupled plasma to a constant magnetic field $F_{GT}=b\,dx\wedge dy$ can be conveniently cast in the form

 In writing \eqref{ds5}, all the expected symmetries of a geometry generated by a D3-brane had been taken into account, except those broken by a constant magnetic field pointing in the $dx\wedge dy$ direction.
-For this metric and gauge field to form the solution to 5D minimal gauged supergravity that we would like them to be, they have to solve the equations that result from the variation of \be S=\frac{1}{16\pi G_5}\left[-\int d^5x\sqrt{-g}\left(R+F^{MN}F_{MN}-\frac{12}{L}\right)+\frac{8}{3\sqrt{3}}\int A\wedge F\wedge F\right], \ee which is the bosonic part of the action that corresponds to the aforementioned theory with $F=dA$, and where none of the possible boundary terms have been included because they will not be relevant for our present calculation.
+For this metric and gauge field to form the solution to 5D minimal gauged supergravity that we would like them to be, they have to solve the equations that result from the variation of \be

+\ee which is the bosonic part of the action that corresponds to the aforementioned theory with $F=dA$, and where none of the possible boundary terms have been included because they will not be relevant for our present calculation.
 In all that follows, including the ten dimensional treatment, we will fix the AdS radius $L$ to 1.

 Once the elements of \eqref{ds5} have been inserted in the equations that arise from \eqref{S5}, it is easy to see that those coming from the variation with respect to $A$ are solved by $F=Bdx\wedge dy$, while the ones associated to the variation with respect to the metric reduce to \be \ee